” Good web design is a plan for arranging elements in such a way as best to accomplish a particular purpose. – Charles Eames”

-This is particularly important when it comes to websites, which are essentially the new storefronts and first contact points for an increasing number of businesses and brands.
-Make a bad impression, you lose a potential conversion.
+This is particularly important when it comes to websites.
+Websites are essentially the new storefronts and first contact points for an increasing number of businesses and brands.
+Make a bad impression, and you lose a potential conversion.
 Make a good one, you gain a customer.
 Make a great impression, and you can potentially gain and keep a customer for life.

-If you ask a few designers to define what good web design is, chances are they’ll all give you a variety of different answers.
-However, when you look closely at some of the most well-designed products, services, and materials, you’ll begin to see similarities and parallels between quite a lot of them, and the reason for this is that the most well-designed things are based on web design principles that result in useful, beautiful products that ultimately give consumers a deep level of satisfaction and enjoyment when used.
+If you ask professional web designers to define what good web design is, they’ll all give you a variety of different answers.
+The most well-designed things are based on design principles that result in useful, beautiful products that give consumers a deep level of satisfaction and enjoyment.

 Web design can make the product clearly express its function by making use of the user’s intuition.
 At best, it is self-explanatory.

-Good web design emphasizes the usefulness of a product while disregarding anything that could detract from it.
+Good website design emphasizes the usefulness of a product while disregarding anything that could detract from it.

 Does your website make it clear to the reader the value that they can get from your products and services?
 Are the benefits of what you have to offer clear?
 Or is it simply a list of products or services, with a list of features and specifications and a price tag, with no description of how your potential customers can benefit from it?